 Of course, it does take consistent work to make any kind of meaningful change.
 However, overcoming perfectionism isn’t an all-or-nothing endeavor.
 Most people find that making some modest changes can bring big benefits to their health, happiness, and relationships.

-I hope that facing these six truths about perfectionism will help you recognize that you can be more successful, authentic, fulfilled, healthier, and accepting without perfectionism.
+I hope that learning the truth about perfectionism will help you recognize that you can be more successful, authentic, fulfilled, healthier, and accepting when you strive for excellence, not perfectionism.

 ©2019 Sharon Martin, LCSW.
 All rights reserved.